25. Health care for 13 000 migrants

 Through its development cooperation, Finland works to influence the reasons behind forced migration so that people would not need to leave their homes.
 In addition, development cooperation also helps to secure migrants’ human rights and essential services for them.

 Finland supports the work of IOM, the aim of which is to improve the health situation and welfare of transit migrants in Morocco, Egypt, Libya, Tunisia and Yemen.
-Over a period of two years, the work has provided help for about 13 000 migrants, especially people in greatest need of assistance, such as unaccompanied minors, single mothers and victims of human trafficking.
-Migrants receive medical and humanitarian assistance as well as information about the health services available to them.
-Local-level authorities are also supported in their work to meet migrants’ needs.
+In 2015–2016 the work provided help for about 13 000 migrants, especially people in greatest need of assistance, such as unaccompanied minors, single mothers and victims of human trafficking.
+Migrants received medical and humanitarian assistance as well as information about the health services available to them.
+Local-level authorities were also supported in their work to meet migrants’ needs.

 Photo: IOM Egypt, graphics: Juho Hiilivirta